glennturner/music-box-planner/README.md

 Why?
 ----

-I love Chicago's Music Box Theatre, and I've been attending screenings there for more years than I'll publicly admit to.
-However, as they've added more festivals to their programming, I've found myself wishing the website had a few more options to ease planning one's filmgoing itinerary.
+I love Chicago's Music Box Theatre.
+It's a gorgeous venue with a great staff, and I've been attending screenings there for more years than I'll publicly admit to.
+However, as they've added more festivals to their schedule, I've found myself wishing the website had a few more options to ease planning one's filmgoing itinerary.
 Consequently, this extension adds the following features to their website:

-- Adds a link to showtimes to view the room a film is screened in
+- Adds a link to showtimes to discern the room a film is screened in

 - Adds a calendar picker to select showtime dates, as opposed to having to click through day-by-day